Chapter 5 Post-Travel Evaluation

 THE POST-TRAVEL EVALUATION

 Travel-related health problems have been reported in as many as 22%–64% of travelers to developing countries.
-Although most of these illnesses are mild, up to 8% of travelers are ill enough to seek care from a medical provider.
-Most post-travel infections become apparent soon after travel, but incubation periods vary, and some syndromes can present months to years after initial infection.
+Although most of these illnesses are mild, up to 8% of travelers are ill enough to seek care from a health care provider.
+Most post-travel infections become apparent soon after travel, but because incubation periods vary, some syndromes can present months to years after initial infection.
 When evaluating a patient with a probable travel-related illness, the clinician should consider the items summarized in Box 5-01.

 The Severity of Illness

-The first item to assess in ill returned travelers is the severity of illness.
+It is important to assess the severity of illness in order to triage the patient and to distinguish certain infections from each other.
 Is this a potentially life-threatening infection, such as malaria?
-A severe respiratory syndrome or signs of hemorrhagic fever are examples of cases that may also necessitate prompt involvement of public health authorities.
-See “Management” below for more details.
+Some conditions, such as a severe respiratory syndrome or signs of hemorrhagic fever, may also necessitate prompt involvement of public health authorities.
+See Management below for more details.

 The itinerary is crucial to formulating a differential diagnosis, because potential exposures differ depending on the region of travel.
 A febrile illness with nonspecific symptoms could be malaria, dengue, typhoid fever, or rickettsial disease, among others.
 Being able to exclude certain infections will avoid unnecessary testing.
-A study from the GeoSentinel Surveillance Network found that systemic febrile illness was more often associated with travel to sub-Saharan Africa or Southeast Asia, while acute diarrhea was more common from south-central Asia.
+A 2013 study from the GeoSentinel Surveillance Network found a distinct pattern of diagnoses depending on the region of the world visited.
+In travelers to sub-Saharan Africa presenting with fever, malaria was the most common specific diagnosis.
+On the other hand, febrile patients who traveled to Latin America or Southeast Asia were much more likely to have dengue.
 The duration of travel is also important, since the risk of a travel-related illness increases with the length of the trip.
-A tropical medicine specialist can assist with the differential diagnosis and may be aware of outbreaks or the current prevalence of an infectious disease in an area.
+A travel or tropical medicine specialist can assist with the differential diagnosis and may be aware of outbreaks or the current prevalence of an infectious disease in a specific area.

 Timing of Illness in Relation to Travel

 Most ill travelers will seek medical attention within 1 month of return from their destination, because most common travel-related infections have short incubation periods.
-Occasionally, however, infections such as schistosomiasis, leishmaniasis, or Chagas disease can manifest months or even years later.
-Therefore, in unusual cases, a detailed history that extends beyond a few months before presentation can be helpful.
+Occasionally, however, infections such as schistosomiasis, leishmaniasis, or tuberculosis can manifest months or even years later.
+Therefore, a detailed history that extends beyond a few months before presentation can be helpful.
 The most common travel-related infections with short incubation periods are listed in Table 5-01.

 Underlying Medical Illness